 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

+A PICC line is a type of central venous catheter (central line).
 PICC stands for peripherally inserted central catheter.
-A PICC line is a catheter inserted into a vein on the inside of the upper arm and extends into a larger vein leading to the heart.
+A PICC line is a long, thin tube inserted into a vein on the inside of the upper arm and extends into a larger vein leading to the heart.

 A PICC line allows medicines, nutrition, blood products, and fluids to be given into a large vein.
 Blood samples can also be taken.

 One end of the catheter stays outside the skin and has one or two tubes called lumens.
 Each lumen has a cap called a needleless connector placed on the end.
 The connectors keep the lumens from leaking and keep air and bacteria out.
 The connectors allow medicines and fluids to be given without needle sticks.